 Your neighbor pledged his bank that your house you are living in (and in fact owned by you) is his house and grants all of his asserted ownership rights to the bank.
 The bank starts to rent the rooms of your house to others and makes big money with it.
 So do other neighbors and some neighbors even grant the ownership permissions to more than one bank.
 What will you do once you notice this?
 Will you play nice on your neighbors and just ask them to stop doing this?

 Unthinkable?
-Well, that's what happened with my picture above - of course in a much smaller scale and in the real world you cannot simply claim property rights by selecting a check box.
+Well, that's what happened with my picture above - of course in a much smaller scale and in the real world you cannot simply claim property rights by clicking a button to agree on a services terms.

-Facebook however is just an example.
+Now here I am taking Facebook just as an example.
 There are numerous sites, where you can simply share an image with similar terms of service.
 For example Pinterest had even worse terms for a long time until they changed them.
 Twitpic has terms similar to those of Facebook, although much more concrete.

 I am perfectly OK in case you publish my image on your very own blog or something similar as long as you make sure that I am properly attributed and it's a strictly non commercial usage (notice however that showing ads on your blog makes this a commercial usage already as this generates income).
 However as soon as the terms of service of a third party company gets involved, things can get complicated.

 Thank you for reading and respecting my copyright.
 And no - I haven't switched to the dark side of the force.
-To make it clear: I am strictly against using legal notices with the primary goal of making cash.
-I am a strong supporter of first legal notices that must be free of charge in case of copyright violations in non-profit contexts.
+To make it clear: I am strictly against legal notices with the primary goal of making cash.
+I am a strong supporter of first playing nice and ask.
+Then a initial legal notices that must be free of charge - especially in case of copyright violations in non-profit contexts.
 But please think twice before sharing an image you've found somewhere on the web.
 At the end it's you who might get into the bigger trouble and it's the creator who does not want to sue you, but may be forced to do so for several reasons.

 Disclaimer: I am not a lawyer and I may be totally wrong with my legal views expressed above.
 Comments are appreciated.